-Penetrating injuries resulting in cardiac arrest in ED, within 5 minutes prior to arrival or peri-arrest may require thoracotomy in ED
+Penetrating injuries resulting in cardiac arrest in ED, within 15 minutes prior to arrival or peri-arrest may require thoracotomy in ED

 All penetrating or high energy / significant chest injuries should by-pass directly to MTC.
-Any such injury presenting to a TU should be transferred ED to ED without delay.
+Any such injury presenting to a TU should be transferred ED to ED without delay if patient condition allows.